-Francis believes the main culprit behind Iowa’s water quality is the state’s industrial and monocultural cropping system that favors mass production corn and soybeans, making the system fundamentally flawed.
+Francis believes the main culprit behind Iowa’s water quality is the state’s industrial and monocultural cropping system that favors mass production of corn and soybeans, making the system fundamentally flawed.

 “This system is leaky because corn and soybeans are annual crops that only have live roots in the soil for about five months out of the year,” Francis said.
 “During most of the year, there are no live roots in the soil to remove or utilize the soluble nitrate that travels with rainfall down field tile drainage systems and into our rivers.
-Since two-thirds of Iowa’s total land surface is covered with corn and soybeans, it should be no surprise that our rivers are polluted with nitrates."
+Since two-thirds of Iowa’s total land surface is covered with corn and soybeans, it should be no surprise that our rivers are polluted with nitrate."

 “You didn’t do the right things in the field, so it’s leaking and now you need a diaper,” he chuckled.

 He offers a straightforward solution to curbing farm nutrient runoff – Francis wants to demand every farm in Iowa to develop a water quality plan that addresses specific water quality concerns at each operation.
 This isn’t far off from what some others states have required.